logo

 Are directors personally liable for GST/HST and other taxes owing by a corporation?
 Taxpayers may assume that a corporation’s tax debt is its own, and they cannot be held legally responsible for any unpaid taxes.
 However, the concept of Director Liability, established per the Income Tax Act, RSC 1985, c 1 (5th Supp) and the Excise Tax Act, RSC 1985, c E-15, among others, means the Canada Revenue Agency (“CRA”) has the authority to assess a corporation’s directors as personally liable for company tax debt such as GST/HST and payroll deductions.
 This applies to an individual who is officially designated as a director as well as a person CRA assumes to be a director based on factual circumstances, or a ‘de facto’ director.
 In general, shareholders are not responsible for corporate taxes, unless they are considered by CRA to be a director, common in smaller closely-held corporations.

 A director is jointly and severally liable, together with the corporation, for amounts deemed to be held in trust for the government such as GST/HST and payroll deductions (Employment Insurance Act, SC 1996, c 23; Canada Pension Plan, RSC 1985, c C-8).
 A director may be held personally liable for the failure of a corporation to pay, deduct, withhold or remit an amount required under the aforementioned legislation.
-Directors cannot be held personally liable for the income tax arrears of a corporation unless they are assessed pursuant to section 160 of the Income Tax Act and 325 of the Excise Tax Act.
-For example, if as shareholders they received dividends from the corporation while it had a tax debt.
+Directors cannot be held personally liable for the income tax arrears of a corporation unless they are assessed, for example, pursuant to section 160 of the Income Tax Act and 325 of the Excise Tax Act.
+Certainly, if as shareholders they received dividends from the corporation while it had a tax debt.

 Legislation - Director Liability